shouryaraj/shouryaraj/README.md

 <br/>

-A Software Engineering student @[Monash University](https://www.monash.edu/) and Software Engineer @[LOKE](https://github.com/LOKE).
+A Software Engineering student @[Monash University](https://www.monash.edu/).
 I love tinkering around with technology.
 Passionate about Artificial intelligence and Algorithm Research.

  A little more about me...